 The cinema is also said to be haunted by the ghost of a man who hanged himself behind the screen, his ghost is blamed for reports of shadowy figures and unexplained light anomalies.

-The first of two of Liverpool's theatres that make it on to our list.
 The Empire's resident spooks include the ghost of a tearful young girl seen wearing Victorian era clothing.
 She's been spotted by staff on many occasions, usually late at night in one of the bar areas.
 Some have reported seeing her being dragged away by a man.

 The theatre is also said to be haunted by a handyman called Les, he was a painter at the theatre and is said to have come back to his former place of work after his death.
 There's also been reports of a dark apparition seen in one of the dressing rooms.
 The apparition was most often seen as a dark shape in the mirror and was been blamed for temperature drops in the room.
 The dressing room has now been converted into a store room, which seems to have put an end to the haunting.